sumn2u/annotate-lab/README.md

 <h2 align="center">Annotate Lab</h2>
 <p align="center">
 Annotate Lab is an open-source application designed for image annotation, comprising two main components: the client and the server.
 The client, a React application, is responsible for the user interface where users perform annotations.
 On the other hand, the server, a Flask application, manages persisting the annotated changes and generating masked and annotated images, along with configuration settings.
-More information can be found in our <a href="https://annotate-docs.dwaste.live/">documentation</a>.
+More information can be found in our

 </p>